slac-lcls/networkfox/docs/source/operations.rst

 Operations
 ==========

 At a high level, an operation is a node in a computation graph.
-GraphKit uses an ``operation`` class to represent these computations.
+Networkfox uses an ``operation`` class to represent these computations.

 The ``operation`` class
 -----------------------